weaverbel/intro-computational-thinking/content/4-lesson.md

 ### Practice

-Imagine you are designing a something.
+Imagine you are designing a process to validate an email address.
 Create some pseudocode to illustrate the steps.